apigee/devrel/references/auth-schemes/README.md

 ### Mutual TLS (mTLS)
-Also known as client certificate authentication or mutual authentication, mTLS can be utilised to achieve transport layer authentication of clients.
-For implementation details relating to Apigee X, see this [two](https://www.googlecloudcommunity.com/gc/Cloud-Product-Articles/Network-and-Envoy-Proxy-Configuration-to-manage-mTLS-on-Apigee-X/ta-p/175146)-[part](https://www.googlecloudcommunity.com/gc/Cloud-Product-Articles/Network-and-Envoy-Proxy-Configuration-to-manage-mTLS-on-Apigee-X/ta-p/175152) community article which comprehensively explains the necessary configuration.
+Also known as client certificate authentication or mutual authentication, mTLS can be utilised to achieve transport layer authentication of API clients.
+For implementation details relating to Apigee X, see this [two](https://www.googlecloudcommunity.com/gc/Cloud-Product-Articles/Network-and-Envoy-Proxy-Configuration-to-manage-mTLS-on-Apigee-X/ta-p/175146)-[part](https://www.googlecloudcommunity.com/gc/Cloud-Product-Articles/Network-and-Envoy-Proxy-Configuration-to-manage-mTLS-on-Apigee-X/ta-p/175152) community article which comprehensively explains the necessary configuration for enforcing client certificate verification at the API ingress point.
 For implementation details relating to Apigee hybrid, refer to the [official product documentation](https://cloud.google.com/apigee/docs/hybrid/latest/ingress-tls).
 In both cases, the API Proxy will have access to the client certificate and a set of certificate attributes available as runtime variables.